One of the best authentic experiences in Canada!

 The Purple Thistle Dining Room, the Highland Sitting Room, and the Gift Shop are all on the main floor and accessible from the Lobby.

 The Corson House

-Formerly known as The Keltic Inn, this building was completely modernized and renovated in 2016.
-Conveniently located beside the Spa, and steps from the Arduaine Restaurant, there are a mix of large rooms with two queen size beds, and equally large rooms with king size beds.
-All rooms boast generous windows, to capture incredible views, but the most breathtaking vistas are of Cape Smokey in the Ocean View rooms.
-All ground floor rooms have private patios, accessible from each room.
-Brand new suites were added during the renovation—four two bed loft suites, and two studio suites with King beds and pull out couch.
+There are a mix of large rooms with two double beds, and equally large rooms with king size beds.
+All rooms boast generous windows, to capture incredible views from the Middle Head Peninsula, but the most breathtaking vistas are of Cape Smokey in the Ocean View rooms.
+All ground floor rooms have outdoor patios, accessible from each room.
+Brand new suites were added during the renovation—four two-bed loft suites, and two studio suites with king beds and a pull-out couch.

 The Stanley Thompson House

-This building—built in the 50s – was the house of the original property maintenance manager of the Keltic Lodge, and more recently the Lodge General Manager.
+This building—built in the 50's—was the house of the original Property Maintenance Manager of Keltic Lodge, and more recently the General Manager.
 These suites are named in honour of the late Stanley Thompson, Canada’s greatest Golf Course Architect, and designer of Cape Breton Highlands Links—consistently rated one of the top five public courses in the country (his statue stands at the nearby 1st tee).
 In 2016 the residence was re-imagined as Taigh Thompson, and offers two one bedroom luxury suites overlooking the first tee.
-The lower suite includes the use of a private, fenced, backyard, while the upper suite boasts a deck with panoramic views of Cape Smokey, Ingonish Beach, Mount Franey, and Cape Breton Highlands Links Golf Course.
+The lower suite includes the use of a private fenced, backyard, while the upper suite boasts a deck with panoramic views of Cape Smokey, Ingonish Beach, Mount Franey, and Cape Breton Highlands Golf Course.
 The Sunset from this deck is certainly something to write home about.